sterliakov/mypy-issues/README.md

 Comment on the issue or close and reopen it to run the check again (e.g. if upstream PR was updated).

-Issues will be closed after 14 days of inactivity.
+Issues will be closed automatically when the upstream PR is merged.

 ## Prerequisites